vacp2p/rfc/content/docs/rfcs/38/README.md

 `YES` or `NO`.
 If it cannot form an opinion, it leaves its opinion as `NONE`.

+For now, we will ignore the proposal dessimination process and assume all nodes participating have an initial opinion to repond to within a given request.
+Further research will relax this assumption and analyze timing attacks on proposal propagation through the network.

 The node then participates in a number of query rounds in which it solicits other node's opinion in query rounds.
-Given a set of `n` leaderless computational nodes, a gossip-based protocol is presumed to exist which allows members to discover, join, and leave a weakly transitory maximally connected graph.
+Given a set of `N` leaderless computational nodes, a gossip-based protocol is presumed to exist which allows members to discover, join, and leave a weakly transitory maximally connected graph.
 Joining this graph allows each